 is Operator

-The "is" operator is one of the identity operators in Python.
-It is used to determine whether two objects are the same object in memory.
-The "is" operator compares the memory addresses of the two objects to see if they are identical.
+The "is" operator is one of the identity operator in Python.
+It is used to check whether two variables refer to the same object in memory, returning True if they do, and False otherwise.

 object1 is object2